Skip to Main Content

 SKILLS:

-• Mastery of effective instructional strategies and learning engagement techniques and tools.
+• Mastery of adult learning practices and learning engagement techniques and tools.

 • Proficiency in the use of Microsoft Teams, Microsoft Office Suite (Microsoft Word, PowerPoint, Excel and Outlook), Zoom, Google products (Docs, Sites, Drive).

-• Ability to learn use of audience response systems, Westlaw and Lexis/Nexis, related instructional technologies and tools.
+• Ability to utilize audience response systems and related instructional technologies and tools.

 • Ability to manage multiple projects simultaneously.

-EDUCATION AND EXPERIENCE REQUIREMENTS: A minimum of three years curriculum and course development experience, teaching or administrating continuing education for adult learners preferred.
+EDUCATION AND EXPERIENCE REQUIREMENTS: A minimum of three years of relevant professional experience required.
+Experience developing curriculum and courses for adult learners strongly preferred.
 Bachelors’ degree required.
-Masters or Doctorate in curriculum and instruction, teaching and learning or related content area, or Juris Doctor, strongly preferred.
-Experience teaching adult learners in a live or online strongly preferred.
+Masters in curriculum and instruction, teaching and learning or related content area, strongly preferred.

 PHYSICAL REQUIREMENTS: This position requires travel in and out of state, the ability to lift and carry objects (approximately 25 lbs), sit and/or stand for extended periods of time; ability to use office equipment and process written and electronic documents.
 Must have or be able to obtain a valid Illinois driver's license.